raymanhjn/photoapp/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+The app is used for upload photos captured by phone camera and implement speach function.

 ## How to use this template